Isar Aerospace / NASA Spaceflight – B. Kenniston

 Overview

 Moat: First-mover advantage as the only fully private European launcher to attempt an orbital flight from continental Europe — Spectrum lifted off from Andøya on 30 March 2025 (first orbital test flight from mainland Europe) and is preparing the qualifying second flight 'Onward and Upward'.
 Vertically integrated production (~95% in-house manufacturing in Ottobrunn including 3D-printed Aquila LOX/propane engines), a private launch site agreement with Andøya Space, and the political backing of the German federal microlauncher policy make Isar the de-facto European national-champion launcher.
-Series funding of ~€550M is the largest of any European launch startup and 3–5x deeper than nearest competitors RFA and PLD Space.
+Total financing of ~€870M (after the June 2026 €270M Series D) is the largest of any European launch startup and 3–5x deeper than nearest competitors RFA and PLD Space.
 LOX/propane propellant choice (cleaner-burning, denser than methane) is differentiated.
 Moat is real but contingent: it evaporates if the second flight fails or if RFA reaches orbit first.

 Business